dcfwight/catalog/README.md

 # Catalog project
 Website to display categories and items in a catalog

-## Aim of site
+## Fuctionality
+- Creation of local postgresql database by running models.py.
+Has three different classes - User, Category, Item.
-- Updated to include postgresql
+Updated to include postgresql
-- Authorisation of users through use of third-party authenticators (Google & facebook)
+- Authorisation of users through use of OAuth 2.0 third-party authenticators (Google & facebook)
 - Use of CRUD functionality in accessing database
 - Usage of Flask server and rendering web pages
 - Usage of Bootstrap to create attractive front end